os2display/display-api-service/docs/adr/004-browser-based-clients.md

 The browser sets sandboxing constraints on the application when running in a browser.

-The benefit is that that client should be able to run on most environments.
+The benefit is that that client should be able to run on most environments and most people know how to set up a screen in a browser.